MicrosoftDocs/visualstudio-docs/docs/test/customizing-code-coverage-analysis.md

 Choose **Test** > **Test Settings** > **Select Test Settings File** and select the .runsettings file.
 The file appears on the Test Settings menu, and you can select or cancel it.
 While selected, your .runsettings file applies whenever you use **Analyze Code Coverage**.

-### To customize run settings in a command line test
+### To customize run settings in a command-line test

 To run tests from the command line, use vstest.console.exe.
 The settings file is a parameter of this utility.